 If you already have a USCIS receipt number, you can check your case status on the USCIS.gov website.
 Your receipt number is a 13-character case number assigned to you by USCIS when your application was accepted.
 You can find the receipt number - starting with three letters such as SRC, LIN, etc. - usually on your Form I-797 Receipt Notice.
 Occasionally you may also see the number on other USCIS notices.
-If you have more than one case pending at USCIS, You can also check the status of multiple applications by registering an account at the official USCIS.GOV website.
+If you have more than one case pending at USCIS, You can also check the status of multiple applications by registering an account on the official USCIS.GOV website.

 Keep in mind that other U.S. government agencies, such as the Department of State (DOS), also handle immigration cases.
 These cases will not be found in the USCIS My Case Status system.